 Companies benefit from the promotion of women’s careers, but only very few take a systematic approach

-The “external networking of women” as well as working time measures that were located in the life cycle as measures of the future, such as “job sharing in management positions” or “elective working hours for certain periods of time”, are gaining significantly in importance.
+The “External Networking of Women” is gaining significantly in importance, as are working time measures that were positioned in the life cycle as measures of the future, such as “job sharing in management positions” or “elective working hours for specific periods of time”.

-Barbara Lutz, managing director and initiator of the Women’s Career Index, encourages companies – especially those in change processes – to be more active: “The same applies to the promotion of women as to other development, cultural and change measures: Without hard instrumental wiring with standardised processes, these measures often remain without effects and only pay lip service.
-The balance between being demanding and persuasive is crucial.
+Barbara Lutz, Managing Director and initiator of the Women’s Career Index, encourages companies – especially those in change processes – to be more active: “The same applies to the advancement of women as to other development, cultural and change measures: Without hard instrumental wiring with standardised processes, these measures often remain without effects and only pay lip service.
+The balance between demanding and convincing is crucial.
 Strong commitment at the management level and good implementation within the company are just as important here”.